Complementary Health Approaches for Travelers

 - Avoid peak sun hours (10 a.m. to 2 p.m.).

 - Wear protective clothing.

 Many so-called natural sunscreen products are available on the internet, along with recipes for making your own and advice on consuming dietary supplements or drinking tea to protect against sun damage.
 Products containing aloe vera and green tea, among other natural ingredients, are promoted as sunscreens.
 But studies have not proven that any herbal product or dietary supplement, including aloe, beta carotene, selenium, or epigallocatechin gallate (EGCG), an extract from green tea, reduces the risk of skin cancer or sun damage.

 - Homeopathic products called “nosodes” or “homeopathic immunizations” are promoted as substitutes for conventional immunizations.
 There’s no evidence that they work nor any scientific reason they should work.

 - It’s important that you are properly vaccinated against serious diseases before you travel.
-To find out what vaccines you may need, go to the Centers for Disease Control and Prevention Web page on vaccines for people traveling outside of the United States.
+To find out what vaccines you may need, go to the CDC webpage on vaccines for people traveling outside of the United States.

 - Dietary supplements may interact with your medications or pose risks if you have certain medical problems or are going to have surgery.